eyupalasoy/sprint_4/README.md

 # Car Listings Data Analysis & Web App

 ## Project Description
 This project analyzes a dataset of car listings to extract meaningful insights through Exploratory Data Analysis (EDA) and visualizations.
-The findings are then utilized to build a web application that helps users explore car market trends interactively.
+The findings are then utilized to build a web application that helps users explore car market trends interactively..

 ## Running the App Locally
 To run the web application locally, follow these steps: